microsoft/fluentui/rfcs/shared/build-system/package-public-api.md

 ## Summary

-We wanna control which parts of API surface of our packages are being exposed to public.
+We want to control which parts of API surface of our packages are being exposed to public.

 ## Background

 During v9 pre-release phase we ran into various situation where we didn't want to propagate APIs as ready to go, thus we established `_unstable` identifiers naming suffix to mark those as unstable.
 To complement this approach we also introduced `*/unstable` deep imports for API's that are not STABLE.
-This works to some extent but fails short as its a manual work that is not checked by automation.
-This led to scenarios that we unintentionally exposed INTERNAL apis to public which led to Breaking changes which we wanna avoid at all costs as we follow proper semver.
+This works to some extent but fails short as it's a manual work that is not checked by automation.
+This led to scenarios that we unintentionally exposed INTERNAL apis to public which led to breaking changes which we want to avoid at all costs as we follow proper semver.

 ## Problem statement